On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Multi-mode Antenna Design

 The prototype in~\cite{Manteuffel2016} also illustrates how the excitations for such an antenna element can be realized.
 As the antenna shape can be designed freely, the exciters do not have to be electrically small, in contrast to the mobile terminal, allowing inherent impedance matching by optimizing the geometry of the exciters.
 This way, input reflection coefficients of less than~\SI{-10}{\decibel} are achieved from~\SI{6}{\giga\hertz} to~\SI{8.5}{\giga\hertz}.
 It is important, however, that the overall symmetry of the antenna must not be altered in order to ensure uncorrelated antenna ports~\cite{Peitzmeier2019}.
 Therefore, the exciters have to be placed symmetrically, as visible in Fig.~\ref{fig:M4_antenna}.

 Furthermore, a feed network is needed in order to distribute the input signals at the antenna ports to the corresponding exciters on the antenna element with the correct amplitude and phase relations.
 In this case, a feed network consisting of Wilkinson power dividers and a \SI{90}{\degree}-hybrid~coupler is realized in stripline technology~(Fig.~\ref{fig:M4_antenna}).
 The mutual coupling between the ports of a single antenna element is very low due to its symmetric design~\cite{Peitzmeier2019}.
 Thus, the only source for coupling is the feed network, which should therefore be designed for high isolation.
-The prototype in~\cite{Manteuffel2016} achieves coupling coefficients of less than~\SI{-20}{\decibel} per antenna element (and hence outperforms the above mentioned requirement).
+The prototype in~\cite{Manteuffel2016} achieves coupling coefficients of less than~\SI{-20}{\decibel} per antenna element.

 In order to realize even more antenna ports per array element, geometries with a higher symmetry order should be employed.
-An interesting geometry is the hexagonal plate which provides up to eight uncorrelated antenna ports~\cite{Peitzmeier2019_EuCAP}.
+An interesting geometry is the hexagonal plate, which provides up to eight uncorrelated antenna ports~\cite{Peitzmeier2019_EuCAP}.
 Moreover, it offers the possibility for a new arrangement of the antenna elements within the array, i.e. a hexagonal tiling.
 It should be noted that, as the number of antenna ports grows, the complexity of the feed network increases~(cf.~\cite{Martens2014, Peitzmeier2019, Manteuffel2016}), potentially becoming a limiting factor for practical designs.

 For all the aforementioned geometries, the antenna size can be minimized in such a way that only the necessary modes for achieving the maximum number of orthogonal ports are significant.
 Based on the antenna symmetry, the necessary modes can be determined and the antenna size can be set such that only these modes are significant.
 For the above-mentioned square plate with four ports, square plate with six ports, and the hexagonal plate with eight ports, it is found experimentally that the minimum circumference radius is approximately 0.6~wavelengths, 0.65~wavelengths, and 0.7~wavelengths, respectively, at the design frequency.